groundlight/python-sdk/docs/docs/sample-applications/7-streaming.md

 # A Quick Example: Live Stream Alert

-A quick example to get used to setting up detectors and asking good questions: set up a monitor on a live stream.
+A quick example to help you get used to setting up detectors and asking good questions: set up a monitor on a live stream.

 ## Requirements